wavefrontHQ/docs/pages/doc/dashboards_variables.md

 ### Create a Dynamic Dashboard Variable

 This example uses a point tag dynamic variable.
-Starting with release 2020.14, you can select a point tag value or the wildcard character to mean all possible values for the point tag.
+Starting with release 2020.14, users can select a value or select the wildcard character to mean all possible values.

 1. In the top right corner, select **Edit** from the ellipsis icon to put your dashboard into edit mode.
 1. Click the **Add** icon in the variables bar.